Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/t/Tk/README.md

 -   Changed the download site to have one level of redirection less.

+-   Needed to remove `--enable-threads` from `configopts`.

 -   Updated `postinstallcmds` with commands found in the EasyBuilders EasyConfig.

+-   Adapted the list of files to copy to the licenses directory.

+-   Library names have also changed, requiring changes to the sanity checks.